SAP-archive/kubernetes-deployment-orchestrator/doc/tutorial.md

 ### Helm to shalm

-You deploy almost every helm chart using *shalm*.
+You can deploy almost every helm chart using *shalm*.
 But *shalm* doesn't support hooks.

 ```
 shalm apply helm://charts.helm.sh/stable/mysql